 Monte Ahuja came to the U.S. in 1969 as a student at The Ohio State University in Columbus, Ohio.
 Graduated from OSU in 1970 with a Master's Degree in Mechanical Engineering.
 Moved to Cleveland in 1972 and while working full time earned MBA Degree from Cleveland State University in 1975, graduating with honors (Beta Gamma Sigma).

 In 1975, launched a distribution company immediately following the graduation from CSU with an MBA.
 Through internal growth and careful strategic planning, grew the company, Transtar Industries, into an international business, as the leading U.S. company in the distribution of automotive transmission replacement parts to the aftermarket.
-The business was sold in 2010.
-Currently Chairman, CEO of MURA Holdings LLC, an investment company.
+The business was sold in 2010 and then re-acquired in 2017.
+Mr. Ahuja is currently Chairman, CEO of MURA Holdings LLC, an investment company and Transtar Industries.

 Awards & Recognitions: